karimould/knowledge/docs/intro.md

 My name is Karim, if you want to know more you can visit my [website](https://www.karimould.dev).

 TLDR: Karim Ould Mahieddine, Software Engineer from Germany.

+## Workflow

+To keep this wiki in sync on my different machines, I wrote [this raycast script](https://karimould.github.io/knowledge/Tools/raycast/scripts).

+Before I start writing anything I open raycast and run this script, this way I can keep the repo in sync on all my machines without much effort.